 - i.
-Prior to tactically disengaging from such a person, members shall notify their supervisor and await their supervisor's response to the scene. - ii.
-The supervisor who was notified shall respond to the scene and assess whether tactical disengagement is appropriate under the circumstances. - c.
-When tactically disengaging, members should consider whether a non-law enforcement resource should be contacted to provide assistance, such as BCR ([III-K]).
+Prior to tactically disengaging, members shall notify their supervisor and await their supervisor's response to the scene. - ii.
+The notified supervisor shall respond to the scene and assess whether tactical disengagement is appropriate under the circumstances. - c.
+When tactically disengaging, members should consider whether a non-law enforcement resource such as BCR ([II-K]) should be contacted to assist. - d.
+The supervisor and involved members shall document the tactical disengagements, the reasons supporting it, and the supervisor approval, in a Police Report.

-8. Non-engagement
+10. Non-engagement

 - a.
-In limited circumstances, members may be aware of the identity and behavior of a person before making contact that indicates that the person is not currently a threat to others, and that contact with law enforcement would not be helpful and instead may only escalate the situation. - b.
-In these circumstances, a supervisor shall be consulted and may approve nonengagement.
+In limited circumstances, members may be aware of the identity and behavior of a person prior to contact, indicating the person is not currently a threat to others, and that police contact may only escalate the situation. - b.
+In these circumstances, a supervisor may approve non-engagement.
 The supervisor shall report non-engagement decisions to the Watch Commander or Inspector of the affected precinct. - c.
-In situations involving non-engagement, members should consider whether a non-law enforcement resource should be contacted to provide assistance, such as BCR ([III-K]).
+For non-engagement, members should consider whether a non-law enforcement resource should be contacted to provide assistance, such as BCR ([II-K]). - d.
+The supervisor and involved members shall document the non-engagement, the reasons supporting it, and the supervisor approval, in a Police Report.